splunk/rba/docs/searches/uba-lite_with_statistics.md

 !!! note
     This is just an example using basic statistics and a CSV lookup.
 You can make this much more efficient at scale by utilizing a KVstore OR outputting to a summary index / accelerated report and searching back on that data.

 By comparing entity activity against itself or entities in a peer group (IE business unit, asset category, etc), you can create rules that offer anomaly detection capabilities similar to a UBA/UEBA solution.
-In RBA, you might use this as rules that generate risk events, or a field to use as a risk factor, or even just tags for the entity so that when you're investigating other a risk-based alert you have an idea that this entity has been behaving erratically compared to various standards of behavior.
+In RBA, you might use this as rules that generate risk events, or a field to use as a risk factor, or even just tags for the entity so that when you're investigating a risk-based alert you have an idea that this entity has been behaving erratically compared to various standards of behavior.

 ## Example: Event Count Variance per Category by Risk Object